igorls/context-builder/README.md

 # Token counting mode
 token_count = false

 # Automatically answer yes to all prompts

 yes = false

 # Encoding handling strategy for non-UTF-8 files

 # Options: "detect" (default), "strict", "skip"

 encoding_strategy = "detect"

 ```

+You can initialize a new configuration file using the `--init` command.
+This will create a `context-builder.toml` file in your current directory with sensible defaults that you can then customize according to your project needs.

 ---